The FREEDOM Trial: Revascularization in Diabetics with Multivessel Disease: A Population-Based Evaluation of Outcomes

 - Ramanathan K, Abel J, Park JE, et al. Revascularization in patients with diabetes and multivessel coronary artery disease: A population based evaluation of outcomes.
 American Heart Association 2015.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Invasive Cardiovascular Angiography and Intervention, Aortic Surgery, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Invasive Cardiovascular Angiography and Intervention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging

 Keywords: Acute Coronary Syndrome, Angiography, Angioplasty, Balloon, Coronary, Coronary Artery Bypass, Coronary Artery Disease, Decision Making, Diabetes Mellitus, Drug-Eluting Stents, International Classification of Diseases, Lung Diseases, Mammary Arteries, Myocardial Infarction, Percutaneous Coronary Intervention, Prospective Studies, Registries, Research Personnel, Risk, Risk Reduction Behavior, Stroke, Surgeons, Taxus, Vital Statistics, Metabolic Syndrome X